yakkl/smart-wallet/packages/contracts/code/README.md

 - local-verify-fork.ts - This is an example of a typescript method to verify a fork
 - lookup-contracts.ts
 - monitor-events.ts

+## Testing the contracts

+- Create the contract.
+- Create the test contract.
+- Run `forge test -vv` to run the tests (-vv is for verbose output).
+This will compile and put the ABI output in the /out directory (this is important since these are needed inside any client code like typescript, etc.).
+- If you need to run a specific test, you can use the `--test` flag.
+For example, `forge test --test test/SwapRouter.test.ts` will run the SwapRouter tests.
+- If you need to only compile the contracts, you can use `forge build` to compile the contracts.
+- deploy.sh will deploy the contracts to the local network.
+This is useful for testing the contracts in a local environment.
+You can modify the variable inside the script to deploy the contracts to a different network.
+Also, you will need to adjust the `owner address` in the FeeManager element of the array in the script to match the address of the account that will deploy the contracts.
+You can find the address of the account in the `list-accounts.ts` script.
+Leave the others alone, they are specific to Uniswap.
+You will see one array element called `FeeManager`.
+This represents a placeholder for dynamically created address.
+In this case it is for the FeeManager.
+The name must match the contract name in the array.
+The script will attempt to find the address of the contract and use it.
+If it is not found, it will fail.
+If you need to deploy the contract again, you can simply remove the address from the script and it will deploy a new contract.
+The script will also log the deployed contracts to a file called `deployed_local_contracts.json`.
+You can use this information to interact with the contracts using the forge-cli or other tools if needed.
+- The contracts are deployed to the local network using the deploy.ts script.
+The script will deploy the contracts to the network specified in the script.
+The script will deploy the contracts in the order they are listed in the array.
+If you enter an existing address for a contract, the script will not attempt to deploy that contract again (this can use a little work to support proxy contracts).
+If you leave the existing address empty, the script will deploy the contract to a new address.
+It will also print out and log the deployed contracts which includes their addresses, names, hashes, block number, timestamp, and more in a JSON format for later use if needed.
+The name of the log files is deployed_<whatever network>_contracts.json (e.g., 'deployed_local_contracts.json, deployed_mainnet_contracts.json').
+You can use this information to interact with the contracts using the forge-cli or other tools if needed.
+- The swap-test.ts script is the main script to test the SwapRouter contract.
+It will test the SwapRouter contract by calling various functions on the contract.
+The script will print out the results of the tests and log the results to a file.
+The name of the log file is swap-test.log (not currently implemented - swap-test.log).
+You can use this information to verify that the contract is working as expected.
+- Before running swap-test.ts (`ts-node swap-test.ts`) you need to copy the swapRouter contract address that was created when it was deployed (use the correct one).
+Do the same for FeeManager.
+These are updated in the variable `network`.
+The other addresses can remain as long as you only want to test WETH and USDC swaps.
+Change the addresses as needed for other tokens.

 ## More information
 Information will be added as needed.